-The University of Utah hosts ten national men's fraternity and three national women's sorority chapters.
+The University of Utah hosts 10 national men's fraternity and three national women's sorority chapters.
 Thirteen of these chapters own and manage houses in which members may reside.
-These properties are directly adjacent to the University and are dual governed by each chapters' national rules and policies as well as the University of Utah through the Greek Council Constitution and Bylaws.
+These properties are directly adjacent to the university and are governed by each chapters' national organization and the City of Salt Lake as well as the University of Utah through the Greek Council Constitution and Bylaws.
 Criminal activity at recognized fraternity and sorority residences is monitored and recorded by the Salt Lake City Police Department, not the University Police Department.
-Additionally, local law [Salt Lake City Ordinance 21A.36.150] requires either the University or fraternities and sororities to fund a two-officer roving patrol on Friday and Saturday nights.
-The patrol is to monitor fraternity and sorority compliance with "all applicable city and county ordinances, state laws, and college or university regulations."The officers on the roving patrol send a report on the patrol to the Assistant Dean of Students.
-The Assistant Dean of Students maintains records of all citations and infractions issued by the Salt Lake City Police Department.
+Additionally, local law [Salt Lake City Ordinance 21A.36.150] requires either the university or fraternities and sororities to fund a two-officer roving patrol on Friday and Saturday nights.
+The patrol is to monitor fraternity and sorority compliance with "all applicable city and county ordinances, state laws, and college or university regulations."
+The officers on the roving patrol send a report on the patrol to the Assistant Dean of Students.
+The Assistant Dean of Students maintains records of all citations and infractions issued by the Salt Lake City Police Department

-Local law [City Ordinance 21A.36.150] also requires the University to have specific regulations governing fraternities and sororities.
-Among these, regulations require fraternities and sororities to register parties with the Assistant Dean of Students, prohibit consumption of alcohol on fraternity or sorority property by individuals under age 21, to provide alternative nonalcoholic beverages, to hire uniformed officers for gatherings of

-60 or more and require all gatherings to end by 11:00pm (12:00am on a Friday or Saturday before any legal holiday).
-Fraternities and sororities are also required to review City Ordinance 21A.36.150 and provide an up-to-date risk management policy to the Assistant Dean of Students on an annual basis.
+Local law [City Ordinance 21A.36.150] also requires the university to have specific regulations governing fraternities and sororities.
+Among these, regulations require fraternities and sororities to register parties with the Assistant Dean of Students, prohibit consumption of alcohol on fraternity or sorority property by individuals under age 21, to provide alternative nonalcoholic beverages, to hire uniformed officers for gatherings of 60 or more and require all gatherings to end by 11 p.m.
+(12 a.m. on a Friday or Saturday before any legal holiday).
+Fraternities and sororities are also required to review City Ordinance 21A.36.150 and provide an up-todate risk management policy to the Assistant Dean of Students on an annual basis.
+The Assistant Dean of Students compiles and maintains an annual certification record that is received by the city annually.
+This certification outlines all ways in which the University of Utah complies with and promulgates the requirements outlined in City Ordinance 21A.36.150.